ahuacate/radarr/README.md

 - [ ] 3.00 Create & Restore Radarr Backups
 - [ ] 00.00 Patches & Fixes

 ## 1.00 Easy Radarr Configuration
+Easy Method configures some Radarr preferences BUT not all.

-You have two choices to configure Radarr - the scripted Easy Method or manually enter all the settings yourself.
-If you choose the manual route proceed to Step 2 [HERE](https://github.com/ahuacate/radarr/blob/master/README.md#200-manually-configure-radarr-settings).
+Or take the the manual route and proceed to Step 2 [HERE](https://github.com/ahuacate/radarr/blob/master/README.md#200-manually-configure-radarr-settings).

-The scripted Easy Method uses our pre-built configuration files BUT requires your input for the following settings:
+After running the scripted CLI Easy Method your input is required for the following settings:

 *  Adding your NZB Usenet Indexer provider accounts which can be done by performing this step [2.03 (B) Configure Indexers](https://github.com/ahuacate/radarr/blob/master/README.md#203-configure-indexers)
 *  Adding Deluge downloader login credentials [2.04 (A) Configure Download Client](https://github.com/ahuacate/radarr/blob/master/README.md#204-configure-download-clients)